bkiefer/mkm/README.md

 ### Linux
 These instructions are for Linux-Systems (concretely: Ubuntu 22.04 or higher).

+### TODO: drz and dialogue ontologies are currently links!

 In order to compile this, make sure the VOnDA compiler `vondac` (version 3) is available the default path, or adapt the `compile` script in this directory.

 To get the VOnDA compiler, check it out from github and compile it (needs Java 11 and maven installed)